GambuzX/Cybersecurity_Practice/overthewire/krypton/README.md

 With this info you can just shift each char in the encoded password 12 places to the left to decode.

 3 -> 4
+Frequency analysis of the letters, digrams and trigrams.

 4 -> 5